 Along the forest edge a small group of deer grazes quietly.
 Always alert for danger, the deer frequently lift their heads to sniff the wind.
 Suddenly a white tail goes up and they bound away, melting into the trees.
 The speed, grace, and agility we so admire in the white-tailed deer are the result of their place as prey animals in the forest food web.
 Though shy and elusive, these large herbivores leave tracks and signs that tell us about their lives, their connections to other woodland inhabitants, and their impact on the forest itself.

 White-tailed deer are among the largest herbivores in our forests, and they consume a lot of vegetation.
-An adult deer might eat two tons of food in a year.
+An adult deer might eat more than a ton of food in a year.
 In spring and summer, deer often feed at the edges of fields, eating leaves, grasses, berries, fungi, and farm crops.
 In autumn, they forage for fruits and for oil-rich nuts like acorns, beechnuts, and hickory nuts to store up energy for lean days ahead.
 In winter, they rely on a diet of bark, buds, twigs, and evergreen needles, for little else is available.
 Familiar signs of deer in our winter woods are their heart-shaped prints and their droppings, small oval pellets that fertilize the soil and plant seeds of the future forest.

 Feeding mostly at dawn and dusk, deer eat furtively, always keeping an eye out for danger.
 Like cows, deer are ruminants, with four-chambered stomachs.
 They swallow food quickly and store it in the first chamber, the rumen, until they can find a safe place to rest.
 Later, the food is regurgitated as the cud, re-chewed, and swallowed again.
 It then goes through the remaining chambers where microbes assist with digestion, allowing deer to eat a diet of tough, woody foods.
 Lacking upper front teeth, deer tear off twigs and buds by working their lower incisors against their hard upper palates.
 They crush and grind foods with their serrated molars and strip off bark from young trees by scraping upwards with their lower incisors.
 The ragged twig-ends of deer-browsed plants, quite different from neatly snipped rabbit browse, tell us what they’ve been eating.